Some of the best hiking companions have four legs.

-Sleeping in a tent might be old hat for you, but to your dog it’s a potentially scary, flappy thing that they have no interest in being around.
+Sleeping in a tent might be old hat for you, but to your dog a tent a potentially scary, flappy thing that they have no interest in being around.
 Expose your dog to the gear they'll be sleeping in, wearing or carrying before you hit the trail.
 Set up your tent in the yard or living room and let your dog explore the interior at their own pace.
 Hoping to have your pup wear a pack on the trail?
 Let Fido wear their pack inside for a few minutes inside and treat them, then progress to wearing the pack on regular walks before setting off on a hike.
 Dogs should only carry about 10 percent of their body weight, so make sure you’re not overloading the pack.

 5. Dog-proof your gear

 Leave the super-ultralight gear at home—trust us on this one.
 Your gossamer tent might be great on a solo trip, but Sparky’s foot is going to go right through it.
 Same for delicate blow-up pads.
 Protect your tent floor from their claws by bringing two tent footprints.
 Put one underneath as usual, and put the other one inside your tent.
 Taking a larger tent than normal is also a good idea, as sleeping dogs seem to take up twice the space they should.

 Some trail surfaces, like lava rock or shale, are too rough or get too hot for a dog’s unprotected pads.
 Dog booties are a challenge for most pups to get used to, so plan for a long adjustment period before heading to terrain where they’re necessary.
 Patience and treats are key.
 Musher’s Secret, a protective pad cream, can also help.